jordan7186/jordan7186.github.io/_posts/2022-11-11-Efficiency_Comparison.md

     ```

-As for the measurement of **efficiency**, we take the message from [4] to heart.
-The authors of [4] suggest to draw plots using as multiple cost indicators, rather than highlighting only one.
+As for the measurement of **efficiency**, we take the message from <span class="citation" data-preview="Dehghani, M., et al. (2022).
+The Efficiency Misnomer.
+ICLR.">(Dehghani et al., 2022)</span> to heart.
+The authors suggest to draw plots using as multiple cost indicators, rather than highlighting only one.
 In this experiment, we consider the following cost indicators:

 - FLOPs
 - MACs